uchicago-cs/cmsc22000/website/content/project/chiventure.md

 There is an additional component that is currently mothballed, pending deeper changes to how WDL and Game State are implemented in chiventure:

-*   **Checkpointing**: As the state of the game changes, tha player may want to checkpoint the game so they can resume it at a later time (i.e., the player may want to save games and load games).
+*   **Checkpointing**: As the state of the game changes, that player may want to checkpoint the game so they can resume it at a later time (i.e., the player may want to save games and load games).
 This component is responsible for defining a file format for saving the state of the game, and providing interfaces for saving/loading this state.

 Additional documentation on the implementation of chiventure can be found in the [docs/](https://github.com/uchicago-cs/chiventure/tree/master/docs) directory of the chiventure repository.